hcgatewood/kuba/README.md

   Usage: source <(kuba shellenv [OPTIONS])

 Options:
-  --resources TEXT    Add or override resource mappings, formatted as e.g.
-                      p=pod,n=node.
-Can also set via KUBA_SHELLENV_RESOURCES
+  --resources TEXT    Add or override resource mappings, formatted as e.g. p=pod,n=node.
+Can also set via
-                      env var.
+                      KUBA_SHELLENV_RESOURCES env var.
-  --clusters TEXT     List of clusters to consider, formatted as e.g.
-                      k1=v1,k2=v2 (use '*' to match multiple clusters).
+  --clusters TEXT     List of clusters to consider, formatted as e.g. k1=v1,k2=v2 (use '*' to match multiple
+                      clusters).
 Can also set via KUBA_CLUSTERS env var.
   --shell [|zsh]      Override shell detection.
   --kubectl TEXT      Name or path of the kubectl binary to use.
-Can also set
-                      via KUBA_KUBECTL env var.
+Can also set via KUBA_KUBECTL env var.
   --no-native         Don't include the default native resource mappings.
-  --no-resources      Don't include aliases and completions for resource-level
+  --no-resources      Don't include aliases and completions for resource-level commands.
-                      commands.
-  --no-containers     Don't include aliases and completions for container-
+  --no-containers     Don't include aliases and completions for container-level commands.
-                      level commands.
   --ssh-bastion TEXT  SSH bastion option to use with kuba ssh.
   --ssh-use-name      Use name option to use with kuba ssh.
   --list              Just list all resource aliases.